lxremipsxm/jci-su25/README.md

 $\therefore \frac{16000000}{12750} = 1254$

 The maximum prescaler value on the timers on the ATmega328p is 1024.
 If we use 1024 as the prescaler for the timer clock, it results in a period of 16.4ms.
-This will not work; instead, I'll use an Arduino Mega, with a ATmega2560, and use one of its four timers.
+This will not work; instead, I'll use an Arduino Mega, with a ATmega2560, and use two of its four timers.

 ### Adaptation for ATmega2560

 Since I am moving everything to an ATmega2560 for the additional timers, I have several things to update: the makefile, the DRV8825 `stepper_pin_set()` function, and the custom servo library.
 I will make these changes in a directory labeled `Final_Build/`, where I will store all the code that is fully functional and ready to go.

-I will use the following pins:
+I will use the following pins on the 2560:

+Pin name  |  Purpose

+PortF 0:7 | DRV8825 EN:DIR

+OC1A(PB5) | Servo 1 PWM

+OC1B(PB6) | Servo 2 PWM

+OC1C(PB7) | Servo 3 PWM

+OC3A(PH3) | Servo 4 PWM

+OC1x means Timer1 and OC3x means Timer3; both timers are 16-bit, and can easily manage a 20ms period waveform.
+Since the DRV8825 `stepper_pin_set()` function is adapted for a single port, I don't need to make too many changes(I just have to change `PORTD` to `PORTF`)

+While modifying the makefile for the 2560, I ran into a bottleneck.
+The programmer that is typically used by the Arduino IDE to flash to the Arduino Mega 2560 is called 'wiring', only offered in newer versions of `avrdude`, the tool I use to flash and compile.
+My version of `avrdude` was from 2010, so it didn't have 'wiring' as an option.
+It took me a while, but I found a workaround, where I call the avrdude version used by the IDE instead of the one I have installed (also in my PATH).
+In the makefile, this shows up as two file paths, one for `avrdude.exe` and the other for `avrdude.config`, which are configurations I need to use the more modern version.

 ---